Planar near-field measurements of specular and diffuse reflection of millimeter-wave absorbers: Results and discussion

-Figure~\ref{AoI30_reflectance} compares the specular and total reflectance of the absorbers in the S- and P-polarization, calculated using Eqs.~(\ref{specular}) and (\ref{diffuse}).
-Here, $\theta_\text{max}$ in Eq.~(\ref{diffuse}) is set to 30 degrees.
-The gray line shows $R^{\text{t}}$ of the direct path from the probe to the lens horn measured without placing a millimeter-wave absorber.
-The effects of direct path is about 10 dB larger in P-pol than in S-pol.
-The specular reflectance of AN-72 is about -12 dB for S-pol and -17 dB for P-pol, which is about 5 dB different for the two polarizations.
-On the other hand, the specular reflectance of HR-10 is about -20 dB for both polarizations, which is smaller than that of AN-72.
-In general, dielectric materials have more significant reflectance for the P-pol than the S-pol for oblique incident wave\cite{orfanidis2016electromagnetic}.
+Figure~\ref{AoI30_reflectance} and Table~\ref{tbl:reflectance} compare the specular reflectance of the absorbers $R^\text{s}$ in the S- and P-polarization, calculated using Eq.~(\ref{specular}).
+The specular reflectance of AN-72 is -14 dB for S-pol and -19 dB for P-pol at 90 GHz, which is 5 dB different for the two polarizations.
+On the other hand, the specular reflectance of HR-10 is -22 dB for the S-polarization, which is smaller than that of AN-72.
+In general, dielectric materials have more significant reflectance for the P-pol than the S-pol for oblique incident wave\cite{orfanidis2016}.
 The measurements of AN-72 show a consistent tendency.
 By contrast, the reflectance of LS-22 shows little difference between the two polarizations.
 The reflectance of TK-L was about -40 dB for both polarizations, the lowest among the five absorbers measured in this experiment.

-The specular reflectance (green line) of HR-10 for the S-polarization is about -20 dB, while it rises to about -15 dB for total reflectance (red line).
-This shows that HR-10 has larger diffuse reflection than other absorber, consistent with the isotropic spreading feature of angular patterns in Fig.~\ref{farfield_30}.
+Figure~\ref{AoI30_reflectance} and Table \ref{tbl:reflectance} also show the total reflectance $R^\text{t}$ calculated using Eq.~(\ref{diffuse}).
+Here, $\theta_\text{max}$ in Eq.~(\ref{diffuse}) is set to 30$^\circ$.
+While the specular reflectance (green line in Fig.~\ref{AoI30_reflectance}) of HR-10 for the S-polarization is -22 dB, it rises to -15 dB for total reflectance (red line).
+This shows that HR-10 has a larger diffuse reflection than other absorbers, consistent with the isotropic spreading feature of angular patterns in Fig.~\ref{farfield_30}.
 The total reflectance of TK-S is also higher than the specular reflectance by around 5 dB.
 For other absorbers, the two reflectances have little difference, indicating that diffuse reflection is small.